-Editor’s note: In late September, the family of former Virginia governor Gerald Baliles announced that, after a four-year battle with cancer, Baliles had entered a palliative care program.
-Newspaper editorials across the state praised the 79-year-old Democrat as one of modern Virginia’s most consequential governors, best known for marshalling support for major transportation improvements and tax reform during his term in office 1986-1989.
-But Baliles also was a major champion of education, and community college education in particular, serving as chairman of the Virginia Foundation for Community College Education in 2014 and 2015.
+Editor’s note: Former Virginia governor Gerald Baliles died October 29 at age 79 after a long battle with cancer.
+He was widely regarded as one of modern Virginia’s most consequential governors during his term 1986-1990.
+In addition to leading major transportation improvements, Baliles also was a major champion of education, and community college education in particular, serving later as chairman to the Virginia Foundation for Community College Education in 2014 and 2015.

 “Let’s start with one unalterable fact: An education will not guarantee a good job.
 But without an education, the person seeking that proverbial good job is virtually guaranteed that he or she won’t find one.” – Gerald Baliles, promoting the Rural Virginia Horseshoe Initiative, Feb.
 2013